 Use chemical exfoliation, meaning methods that utilize acids or enzymes, which is the gentler way of exfoliating.
 It offers a gentle and natural way to slough off dead skin cells.
-Botnia’s Weekly Digest Mask includes pomegranate and pumpkin enzymes that naturally exfoliate and brighten your skin.
+Botnia’s Weekly Digest Mask includes pomegranate and pumpkin enzymes or Essential Enzymes with liquid pomegranate enzymes, that naturally exfoliate and brighten your skin.
 Mixed with our oats compound, this trio of powders treats uneven skin tone and texture.

 Include facial massage in your self-care moment!
 Either it’s using a gua sha tool, or just your hands, facial massage has so many benefits for your skin.
 It stimulates the blood flow and oxygen and can help increase the delivery of nutrients to your cells, which is wonderful for healing acne scars.
 It can also help relax the muscles after a stressful day and reduce the appearance of fine lines and wrinkles.
 If you also have seasonal allergies (um, hello fall pollen!), facial massage can also be beneficial for reducing sinus pressure.
 Circular motions work best to drain lymph and bring down inflammation, puffiness, and brighten your complexion.

 Which mask to use?//

 As mentioned, the Weekly Digest Mask or Essential Enzymes is great for cellular turnover when used once a week.
 You can even use both together!
 We recommend it for almost any routine and skin type.